kelseyhightower/nomad-on-kubernetes/README.md

 ## Rational

-Nomad and Kubernetes [have many similarities](https://www.nomadproject.io/intro/vs/kubernetes.html) in terms of managing applications but have also been found to [complement each other](https://stackshare.io/circleci/how-circleci-processes-4-5-million-builds-per-month).
-Kubernetes offers a set of APIs that ease the deployment and management of stateful distributed systems such as Consul, Nomad, and Vault.
+Nomad and Kubernetes [have many differences](https://www.nomadproject.io/intro/vs/kubernetes.html) in terms of managing applications but have also been found to [complement each other](https://stackshare.io/circleci/how-circleci-processes-4-5-million-builds-per-month).
+Nomad is [workload agnostic](https://www.nomadproject.io/docs/drivers/index.html) and supports running non-containerized applications -- broadening the type of workloads you can run across your infrastructure.
+Other components of the Nomad stack such as Consul and Vault can be leveraged directly within Kubernetes.
+Consul can provide federated service discovery across multiple Kubernetes clusters and exiting platforms such as virtual machines.
+Vault can provide [robust secrets](https://www.vaultproject.io/intro/use-cases.html) management to Kubernetes workloads including dynamic secret generation.

-Using Kubernetes to deploy and manage Nomad presents an opportunity for learning some of Kubernetes more advanced features including:
+Kubernetes can ease the deployment and management of Nomad and related components by leveraging some of Kubernetes more advanced features including:

 * [Advanced Scheduling: Affinity and Anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/)
 * [Dynamic Storage Provisioning](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic)